 The class was very interactive and Elena helped guide us through, explaining each exercise and demonstrating before helping us to practise ourselves.

-Following the class, both Natalie and I felt refreshed and calm, having enjoyed the new experience of Kundalini and keen to explore the practise more!
+Following the class, both Natalie and I felt refreshed and calm, having enjoyed the new experience of Kundalini and keen to explore the practice more!

 Elena currently teaches home yoga and corporate yoga across London.